 It’s showtime!
 You can either record a video and save it as a .mp4 file to share or send it later or stream it live through the Prezi Video desktop app to present it in real time.

 You will be redirected to the Prezi Video online editor where you can record your video and export it as an .mp4 file.

-Use the three icons at the bottom left to switch between different views (only you on the screen, you and your content on the screen, only your content on the screen - you can also use the 1, 2 and 3 keys accordingly to switch) and the arrows on the right to move to the next/previous frame + the Home and Back buttons on the right side of the video window to return to the overview or to the previous level of the presentation.
-You'll also see the preview of the upcoming frame in the right sidebar.
+Use the three icons at the bottom left to switch between different views (only you on the screen, you and your content on the screen, only your content on the screen - you can also use the 1, 2 and 3 keys accordingly to switch) and the arrows on the right to move to the next/previous slide + the Home and Back buttons on the right side of the video window to return to the overview or to the previous level of the presentation.
+You'll also see the preview of the upcoming slide in the right sidebar.